static-frame/static-frame/README.rst

 <<U5>            <<U15>          <float64> <float64>

+It is common to process data by adding columns from left to right.
+StaticFrame permits this limited form of mutability with the grow-only ``FrameGO``.
+While underlying NumPy arrays are still always immutable, ``FrameGO`` can be mutated in place only in the addition of columns (or extension by other ``Frame``).

+Next, we extract a ``FrameGO`` with the ``to_frame_go()`` method.
+Using two arguments to ``loc``, we provide the ``sel_test`` selection for rows and labels for the sepal length and width columns.

 >>> data_test = data.loc[sel_test.values, ['sepal_l', 'sepal_w']].to_frame_go()

+StatiFcrame interface make great use of generators.
+For example, the ``Frame.from_fields()`` constructor can take a generator of columns data.
+The ``fields`` function, below, for each index label (iris species), calculates a probability density function given the looked-up mu (mean) and sigma (standard deviation).
+The sum of the log is yielded.

 >>> from scipy.stats import norm
 >>> def fields():
 ...     for label in mu.index:
 ...             pdf = norm.pdf(data_test.values, mu.loc[label], sigma.loc[label])
 ...             yield np.log(pdf).sum(axis=1)

+The ``likelihood`` of each sample is given per column, where each column is a species.

 >>> likelihood = sf.Frame.from_fields(fields(), columns=mu.index, index=data_test.index)
 >>> round(likelihood.head(), 2)